vanzll/FM_IRL/README.md

 ```
 to initialize Git LFS first before cloning the repository.

+*Alternative approach*: you can also manually download expert_demonstrations in addition to cloning the repository.

 ### Fork or Clone
 [Recommended] Fork this repository to your github account and run below command in your terminal: